Gay men versus condoms. Where are we at?

 HPV (Human Papilloma Virus)

-Chlamydia, Gonorrhoea & Syphilis
+Chlamydia, Gonorrhoea, and Syphilis

 What about the bacterial infections - chlamydia, gonorrhoea and syphilis?
 Well, condoms are very good at preventing anal transmission - particularly when you’re the one getting fucked.